nerdherd/Documentation/source/week2.md

 Soldering

 Chain Tensioning
-- Practicing chain tensioning by using Allen wrenches to tie and loosen snail gears
+- Practicing chain tensioning by using wrenches to tie and loosen snail gears

 ### Claw